About Snap Packs

 To ensure the compatibility of Snap functionality with feature updates in the endpoints, we regularly release new SnapLogic Snap Pack versions.
 These updates are aligned with the endpoints and may involve driver upgrades, the deprecation of specific APIs, support for the latest features, and more.
 Different versions of the same Snap Pack can behave differently.
 Snap Pack versions are also related to Snaplex versions because each Snaplex version supports a specific set of Snap Pack versions.
 Learn more about releases of Snap Packs at Upgrade Rules.

-Environment admins set the Snap Pack version that the pipelines use by default.
-Individual users can also control the Snap Pack version used by pipelines in a specific project.
+Environment admins set the Snap Pack version that the pipelines use by default and can also control the Snap Pack version used by pipelines.
 This flexibility enables the use of different versions for different use cases based on whether the pipeline is in development or production.
 To ensure optimal performance, we strongly advise utilizing a secure, thoroughly tested version that has undergone rigorous quality assurance processes for use in a production environment.
 Learn more about Version Lifecycle.

 Snap packs are available in two versions, Stable and Latest.
 Both versions have default designations that match the most recently released Snap Pack version for the corresponding distribution.